tifabi/100DaysOfMLCode/ML_Algorithms/Linear_Regression/README.md

 > 29.65187
 ```

-r, the correlation coefficient, represents the strength of the linear relationship between x and y.
+r, the correlation coefficient, represents the strength of the linear relationship between x and y [(2)](https://onlinecourses.science.psu.edu/stat501/node/256/).
 Does it tell us how closely related two variables are?
 No. An r of 0 means that two variables are not linearly correlated (there is no linear relationship).
 Negative r tells us that as one variable gets big the other gets small, and positive r says that both variables get bigger together.

 A relationship may still exist if r is 0, but be perfect quadratic or distorted by outliers.
 Diagnostics of the residuals can ensure the validity of the linear form and is a mandatory process for every kind of statistical modeling.